 Legislation protecting children

-Several policies have been introduced over the last century which protect children from engaging in potentially harmful activities:
+The government introduced several policies over the last century which protect children from engaging in potentially harmful activities:

 - Children can apply for the armed forces at 15 years and 9 months, but they can’t serve until they are 16.